SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 6. Drag and drop it to the Logic canvas.

-7. Hover over the **Component Tab** and choose the round dot.
-Connect the dots of the **component tap** and the **open page** component.
+7. Hover over the **Component tab** and choose the round dot.
+Connect the dots of the **Component tab** and the **open page** component.
 It creates a new connection setting the logic to open a new page.

    <img src="./logiccanvas2.png">